melxx001/melxx001.github.io/_drafts/learning-es6.md

 #### Set

 The `Set` object lets you store unique values of any type.
 {: .padding-top}

+The `has` method checks if an item exists or not.
+The property `size` returns the size of the `Set`.
+{: .padding-top}

 ~~~ javascript